tonymartin-dev/backuper/README.md

 ### Install dependencies

-The first step is to download this repo in your PC or server, and then go to repos folder and install required dependencies running this command:
+The first step is to download this repo in your PC or server, and then go to repo's folder and install required dependencies running this command:

 ```bash
 $ npm install